JohnSDevs/bi-elastic/README.md

 ```
 logstash -f sql.config
 ```
-The above config, when executed with logstash, will acces the ElevatorExam database on localhost and execute an SQL query.
+The above config, when executed with logstash, will access the ElevatorExam database on localhost and execute an SQL query.
 The output object states where the elasticsearch server is running.
-The output of the SQL Query will be automaticly transformed into JSON and finally inserted into an elasticsearch "index" called "elevatorservice"
+The output of the SQL Query will be automatically transformed into JSON and finally inserted into an elasticsearch "index" called "elevatorservice"
 ** NOTE The index in Elastic has to be created forehand

 ## Transformation.
-Because the nature of Elasticsearchs powerfull search engine it not allwasys neccessary to make transforms, the above example will insert all the columns inside of the SQL database into Elastic.
+Because the nature of Elasticsearchs powerful search engine it not always necessary to make transforms, the above example will insert all the columns inside of the SQL database into Elastic.
 ```
 "SELECT * FROM ElevatorService"
 ```
-Depending on your SQL database this may cause confict errors when importing multiple tables into the same index.
+Depending on your SQL database this may cause conflict errors when importing multiple tables into the same index.
-So to not have to handle those problems right now, I made a cumto query that will extract data into a specific Elastic index instead:
+So to not have to handle those problems right now, I made a custom query that will extract data into a specific Elastic index instead:
 ````
 "SELECT Elevator.Modeltype , Building.City, ElevatorService.ServiceStatus, ElevatorService.EmployeeId
 FROM Elevator
 INNER JOIN Building ON Building.Id = Elevator.BuildingId
 INNER JOIN ElevatorService ON ElevatorService.ElevatorId = Elevator.Id; "
 ````
-Here I want to get information from different tables (JOIN) so I can analyse it with Kiabana.
+Here I want to get information from different tables (JOIN) so I can analyze it with Kiabana.

 ## ElasticSearch
 When the data is inserted in an "Index" it is basically a catalog with multiple JSON objects.
-Example of a JSON object, this is a single row on an SQL db from a Table, or transformed data like method 2 obove.
+Example of a JSON object, this is a single row on an SQL db from a Table, or transformed data like method 2 above.
 ````
 {
   "_index": "service-metrics",